===

 Why should I praise you-- and bring the rose down on my head?

-(5) I make a point of showing carelessness-- out of despair.
+(5) If I make a habit of carelessness-- it's from despair.

 If that arrogant one showed the least inclination, I would plead a hundred times.